flyin1600/gitStarterProject/README.md

   1. When you clone, use ssh, not https
   2. Use this link for instructions on how to set up your ssh keys with GitHub: https://help.github.com/articles/connecting-to-github-with-ssh/
 3. Create a new file in your local copy of the repo called YourTest.py
+  1. git log
+    1. this command shows you the commit history of the repository.
+It will show you important tags (branch names) such as where you currently are, called HEAD, and what your current branch is called (eg: HEAD -> master)
-  1. git checkout -b add-file
+  2. git checkout -b add-file
     1. this created a new branch for your work called "add-file"
+  3. git log
+    1. notice that the output has changed, instead of HEAD -> master, you now should see HEAD -> add-file.  you should also see "master" on the same line, because you have not made any changes, master and add-files refer to the same place in your repository's change timeline
+  4. git branch
+    1. this command will show you all of the branches in your repository, your currently active branch will have a *
+  5. create a file called YourTest.py
-  2. In this file define a class called YourClass
+  6. In this file define a class called YourClass
-  3. Using the git command line tools, add this new file to your repository
+  7. Using the git command line tools, add this new file to your repository
     1. git status
       1. this will show you that your new file is currently *untracked*, or not in the repository
     2. git add YourClass.py